ewest11/Bipolar-Serial-SABER-FISH-Analysis/README.md

 ```

 Now, each position subfolder will contain "deformed" files for each channel, corresponding to the dev2 files mapped onto the same coordinates as dev1.
 The alignment should be checked for each position by overlaying the WGA channel after deformation with the WGA channel from dev1.

+## Cell Segmentation
+Once all images have been aligned to the first session, the cells are segmented in 3-D based on the WGA stain from dev1.
+To segment the WGA stain from dev1, the ACMESEG.sh function was run as outlined in the PD3D package (https://github.com/ewest11/PD3D) from (Kishi et al., 2019).